-1 c. unsalted butter, softened
+- 1 cup unsalted butter, softened

-1 c. margarine, softened
+- 1 cup margarine, softened

-2 tsp granule chicken bouillon
+- 2 tsp granule chicken bouillon

-1 TB minced garlic
+- 1 Tbsp minced garlic

-1/2 c. dry white wine (like Chardonnay)
+- 1/2 cup dry white wine (like Chardonnay)

 - Add the white wine and slowly and gently stir.
 This process may take several minutes, but continue stirring and they will eventually combine.

-On two separate sheets of parchment paper or plastic wrap, spoon or pipe (using a pastry bag) about 12″ of butter on each.
+- On two separate sheets of parchment paper or plastic wrap, spoon or pipe (using a pastry bag) about 12″ of butter on each.

 - To use, slice off sections and let it melt naturally on a hot surface (like a steak fresh off the grill), or put it in a small bowl and microwave in 10 second increments just until it melts and froths.
 Too much heat will make it separate.

-Serve on any and all meats and seafood, with vegetables or on a slice of bread.
+- Serve on any and all meats and seafood, with vegetables or on a slice of bread.

 The butter will freeze well for 6 months.
 After that, it is still perfectly good, safe and edible, but will lose flavor over time.